Skip to content

 import os

-result = context.query_with_reasoning(
+result = agent.query_with_reasoning(

 max_hops=2